saltybits/castjs/README.md

 value.js
 ========

-A tiny javascript library for validating, parsing, and sorting formatted values
+A tiny javascript library for validating, parsing, sorting, and displaying formatted values.